Chart Color Schemes

 Point Cook is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Point Cook has a culturally diverse population, with 53.6% speaking a language other than English at home and 54.3% born overseas.
-Christianity is the main religion in Point Cook, comprising 38.1% of its population.
-Hinduism is overrepresented compared to Greater Melbourne's average, making up 17.2% of Point Cook's population.
+Point Cook has a culturally diverse population, with 53.6% speaking a language other than English at home and 54.3% born overseas as of the latest data available.
+Christianity is the predominant religion in Point Cook, making up 38.1% of its population.
+Hinduism is notably overrepresented, comprising 17.2%, compared to the Greater Melbourne average of 4.4%.

 Frequently Asked Questions - Diversity